phoenix96/AntiTheftBoomerang/README.md

 # AntiTheftBoomerang

-Android Application, made as a minor project.
+Android Application (made as a minor project in 3rd year at Jaypee Insitite of Information Technology)

-Software required : Android Studio.
+Software required: Android Studio

+<b>Steps to setup:</b>
+1. Clone the repository
-Steps to make it work : Just clone the repository, and place the folder in your projects and open it in android studio.
-Might have to change the package names accordingly.
+2. Place the folder in your Projects folder
+3. Open it in android studio
+4. Might have to change the package names according to the new setup

-Login Setup : <b>Firebase</b>
+Authentication: <b>Google Firebase</b>

-<b>Features : </b>
+<b>Features: </b>

-1.)
-Captures the photo of a user, if he attempts to open the phone 'x' number of times.
-The 'x' can be set in the application itself.
-Requires support for multiple devices and a better UI.
+1.) <b>Lockscreen Guard</b>: Captures the image of the user using the front camera, if he/she attempts to unlock the phone 'x' number of times.
+There must be consecutive x failed attempts at the pattern or passcode security to trigger this.
+This 'x' can be set in the application settings itself.
+This lags sometimes and is showing issues in newer android versions.

-2.)
-Option to access the device via messages, to set the phone from sient mode to ringer mode, to start a loud alarm, or even get the location of the phone back via sms.
+2.) <b>Message Control</b>: Option to control few basic settings of the device via messages: Set device from SILENT to RINGER mode, Raise a loud alarm, or even get the location of the phone back via sms on the preconfigured number.

-3.)
-Send the battery levels of the phone when the battery is at 'x'%.
-This x can be between 5% to 15%, and this feature is called as Signal Flare.
+3.) <b>Signal Flare</b>: Send the battery levels of the phone when the battery is at 'x'%.
+This crtical percentage of the battery 'x' can be between 5% to 15% and can be configured from the application settings.

-<b>UI/UX:</b>

-1.)
-Uses logos, and navigation bar for easier usability!